Ottoman invasion of Mani (1803): The Invasion

-After he was delivered the weapons, Zanet prepared his fort for a siege.
-The Capitán-Pasha advanced with a large force of Turko-Albanians into Mani and set up camp at Gytheio which was opposite Cranae.
-Zanet with his sons and loyal supporters was well equipped with the French weapons and could withstand a short siege.
-The Ottoman fleet blockaded the island and the Ottoman artillery caused severe damage to Zanet's cause.
-After a while Zanet slipped out of the fort during the night and fled inland.
-With Zanet gone the Ottomans abandoned the siege.
+After he was delivered the weapons, Grigorakis prepared his fort for a siege.
+The Kapudan Pasha advanced with a large force of Turco-Albanians into Mani and set up camp at Gytheio which was opposite Marathonisi.
+Grigorakis with his sons and loyal supporters was well equipped with the French weapons and could withstand a short siege.
+The Ottoman fleet blockaded the island and the Ottoman artillery caused severe damage to Grigorakis's cause.
+After a while Grigorakis slipped out of the fort during the night and fled inland.
+With Grigorakis gone the Ottomans abandoned the siege.

 Aftermath

-Zanet's death came in 1808, while he was organising more raids into Ottoman territory.
-Antony Grigorakis became bey in 1802 and in 1807 his reluctance to deal with his cousin Zanet caused another Ottoman invasion.
+Grigorakis's death came in 1808, while he was organising more raids into Ottoman territory.
+Antonobey Grigorakis became bey in 1802 and in 1807 his reluctance to deal with his cousin Tzanetos caused another Ottoman invasion.
 The Ottomans also tried to invaded Mani in 1815 but were repulsed.
 The Ottoman control over the rest of Greece ended in 1821 when the Greeks declared their independence.